About:

 Join a Group:

-To join a Special Interest Group (SIG), please use the contact information provided under each SIG listing or email us at sigs@iocdf.org.
-Each SIG operates independently by its own leadership.
+To join a Special Interest Group (SIG), please use the contact information provided in each SIG listing.
+If you have additional questions, please email sigs@iocdf.org

 The mission of this SIG is to increase understanding and use of acceptance and commitment therapy (ACT) as an evidenced-based approach in the treatment of individuals who suffer from OCD and related disorders.